 There’s a reason high blood pressure is called “the silent killer.”
-Even when you have dangerously high blood pressure, you may not have any symptoms.
+Even when you have dangerously high blood pressure, you may not have any symptoms at all.
 However, discuss any of these symptoms with your primary care physician:

 - Shortness of breath

 It’s important to keep in mind that these can be symptoms of a lot of other conditions, from dry winter air to exercise.
-If these symptoms do appear and are caused by your blood pressure, it may already be at life-threatening levels.
+If these symptoms do appear and are caused by your blood pressure, it’s likely it's already at life-threatening levels.

-This is one of the reasons why it's so important to have regular checkups with your doctor, discuss any symptoms you're experiencing and to monitor your blood pressure.
+This is one of the reasons why it's so important to have regular check-ups with your primary care provider, to discuss any symptoms you're experiencing and to monitor your blood pressure.

 When Should I Get My Blood Pressure Checked?

-The best way to ensure your heart is healthy is to get your blood pressure checked regularly.
-These checkpoints are so important, and it’s common practice for your doctor to check your blood pressure at every appointment, regardless of the reason you’re being evaluated.
+The best way to ensure you’re heart healthy is to get your blood pressure checked every two years, if not more frequently.
+These regular checkpoints are so important, it’s common practice for your doctor to check your blood pressure at every appointment, regardless of the reason you’re being evaluated.

-If you’re at risk of high blood pressure, you should get checked more frequently.
-You may be at risk if:
+If you’re at risk for high blood pressure, you should get checked more frequently, especially over age 40.
+You may be at risk for high blood pressure if: